Qovery/documentation/website/docs/using-qovery/deployment/deployment-actions.md

 You can decide to execute a deployment action on:
 1. an environment: via the `Play` button at environment level, the action will be executed on each service within the environment.
 To know more about the deployment order of your services, have a look at the [Deployment Pipeline][docs.using-qovery.deployment.deployment-pipeline]
-2. a single service: via the `Play` button at environment level, the action will be executed only on the selected service.
+2. a single service: via the `Play` button at service level, the action will be executed only on the selected service.
 3. a subset of services: selecting one or more services from the service list and using the floating action button.

 <p align="center">